 These men are only a tiny sample of the people that shaped Glacier National Park.
 This area's human history reaches back thousands of years and, in part through the work of the National Park Service, will continue for generations to come.

-The lands of Glacier National Park are part of the history and culture of the Blackfeet, Salish, Pend d'Oreille, and Kootnei tribes.
+The lands of Glacier National Park are part of the history and culture of the Blackfeet, Salish, Pend d'Oreille, and Kootenai tribes.

 Starting with fur trappers, Anglo settlers began populating the Glacier area in the early 1800s.
 Some homesteaders would later become the park's first rangers.